samisquires/dig-eg-gaz.github.io/_pages/how-to/serial-question-instructions.md

 Fork the [analysis](https://github.com/dig-eg-gaz/analysis) repository, add your analysis and images, and send a pull request.
 Do this at least twice: aonce you've finished your question, and a second time once you've written your analysis.
 It is fine to do it more often too, sending partial material or drafts.
 I will make comments, and you can revise them.

+Make sure that *every* file name starts with your name (so that we don't get confused by a whole bunch of `graph.jpg` files), and that you have no spaces in your file names--use dashes instead.

 ## How do I format my serial analysis?

 Write it in markdown.